This is it – the most important interview of your life. But do you know how to dress for a job interview?

 If you consider yourself experienced in tie selection and have a good taste for tie colors, you can try different colors or ties with patterns.
 However, it is essential to remember that a tie must complement the entire outfit, and the pattern and quality matter.

 It is usually best to stick to the basic power colors like red, blue, and yellow.

 Ties with simple repeating patterns can be good for a job interview as long as those patterns are as simple as possible.

-However, a pair of black round-toed shoes known as Oxfords, a classics of men wardrobe, remains the best selection for a job interview.
+However, a pair of black round-toed shoes known as Oxfords, a classic of men's wardrobe, remains the best selection for a job interview.

-Your socks should match the trousers and/or shoes and be possibly solid and dark in color.
+Your socks should match the trousers and shoes and possibly be solid and dark in color.

 If and when seen, socks should appear as seamlessly flowing between your slacks and shoes.

 How To Dress For A Job Interview #7 The Jewelry

 When it comes to jewelry, the main thing to remember is that less is more.
 Wedding rings, of course, are always acceptable.

 Another ring or two is acceptable, especially if it is representative of a relevant fraternity or group.